T1WiLLi/T1WiLLi/README.md

-I'm a college student in Web and Mobile application, throughout the past years I was able to develop useful skill in multitude of domain such as back-end using the spring-boot java framework and front-end using React and Typescript.
+I'm a college student in Web and Mobile application, throughout the past years I was able to develop useful skill in multitude of domain such as back-end using the spring-boot java framework and PHP.
+Meanwhile on front-end i've loved using React and Typescript.
-I also have very specific skill in both C (Win32 API) and ESP32 (Using C++) I'm also well into deep learning postgreSQL.
+I also have very specific skill in both C (Win32 API) and ESP32 (Using C++) I'm also well versed in postgreSQL.

 <p align="left">
       <a href="https://github.com/T1WiLLi?tab=followers">